theupdateframework/taps/tap11.md

 They allow POUFs in all stages to be made available while clarifying which are ready to be implemented.

 POUFs may be changed over time to account for changes to the TUF specification, updates to protocols, or other design changes.
 To indicate that a change has occurred, new version numbers should be assigned to the POUF.
-The version number will be stored in the POUF header as described in {#pouf-format}.
+The version number will be stored in the POUF header as described in [POUF Format](#pouf-format).
 In order for a POUF implementer to know if their implementation needs to be updated, any changes that make a POUF not backwards compatible should result in a new version number.
 The format and management of version numbers is left to the POUF author, but standard formats like Semantic Versioning (https://semver.org/) are recommended for clarity and consistency with TUF.
 In addition, POUF authors may refer to how TUF manages updates to ensure that non backwards compatible POUFs do not interfere with TUF communication.